syrusakbary/pyjade/README.md

 PyJade
 ======

-PyJade is a high performance port of Jade-lang for python, that converts any .jade source to the each Template-language (Django, Jinja2 or Mako).
+PyJade is a high performance port of Jade-lang for python, that converts any .jade source to the each Template-language (Django, Jinja2, Mako or Tornado).

 NOTE